mollerse/frp-sbs/blogpost.md

 twice from two different places.

 We now have the ability to view and filter the records in the collection received from the server.
-But we also want to be able to add new records into the collection.
+But we also want to be able to add new records to the collection.
 To make the example a little bit more interesting, and maybe more user-friendly, we will use icons to indicate the validity of the values entered into the form.
 Each value required will have three states; missing,